nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/configure-nuxeo-platform.md

     ```

     {{#> callout type='tip' }}
-    You can add the query filter to further tailor your search results.
+    You can modify the query filter to further tailor your search results.
 Try filtering out contracts that haven't been cancelled!
     {{/callout}}

 1. Under **Predicates**, click **Add**.
 Click on **Edit binding** and select `schema:system` > `fulltext`.